-Skype can be a very helpful tool for job-seeking candidates, particularly those who are interviewing at a school in a remote location and who might not have the opportunity to venture on-campus.
-If you’re preparing for a Skype interview, here are the “Three Cs” to create success.
+Tools like Zoom and Skype can be a very helpful tool for job-seeking candidates, particularly those who are interviewing at a school in a remote location and who might not have the opportunity to venture on-campus.
+If you’re preparing for a video interview, here are the “Three Cs” to create success.

-Some people are nervous about interviewing via Skype.
+Some people are nervous about interviewing on camera.
 They feel awkward speaking to someone face-to-face through a computer, and they worry that they look or speak strangely using this medium.

 If that describes you, take control of that fear and let it morph into an advantage.
 Try to control any feelings of discomfort—if you feel awkward, odds are your interviewer does too.
-Skype offers possibilities that speaking over the phone doesn’t: you can read and react to your interviewer’s body language, make eye contact and engage the hiring contact by smiling, nodding, and gesturing, and convey your personality through your tone and facial expressions.
+Video calls offer possibilities that speaking over the phone doesn’t: you can read and react to your interviewer’s body language, make eye contact and engage the hiring contact by smiling, nodding, and gesturing, and convey your personality through your tone and facial expressions.

 3. Clean Up

-You can apply the same “clean up” logic to your Skype name itself.
-If you created your account in seventh grade and your username is unprofessional or offensive, create a new account with a simple, professional name.
-You wouldn’t email a school from “firstname.lastname@example.org” – don’t Skype with them from that address, either.
+If you're using a platform where you have an account name, like Skype, you can apply the same “clean up” logic to your account itself.
+If you created your account for personal use and your username is unprofessional or offensive, create a new account with a simple, professional name.
+You wouldn’t email a school from “email@example.com” – don’t Skype with them from that address, either.

-Once you’ve mastered the three Cs of the Skype, all that’s left to do is prepare.
-Practice in advance to make sure you know what portions of the room your webcam picks up, ask a friend to Skype with you to ensure your audio and video works properly, and try to avoid looking at your own picture while you’re speaking on Skype: look into the webcam to create the best semblance of eye contact.
-Skype is a helpful tool for interviewers and candidates alike: use it to the best of your ability, and good luck!
+Once you’ve mastered the three Cs of the video interview, all that’s left to do is prepare.
+Practice in advance to make sure you know what portions of the room your webcam picks up, ask a friend to conference in with you to ensure your audio and video works properly, and try to avoid looking at your own picture while you’re speaking on camera: look into the webcam to create the best semblance of eye contact.
+Video is a helpful tool for interviewers and candidates alike: use it to the best of your ability, and good luck!

 There are no comments on this blog entry.